-My research is in the areas of political methodology and American politics, with a special interest in measurement, network analysis, Bayesian statistics, and computational methods.
+My research is in the areas of political methodology and American politics, with a special interest in measurement, Bayesian statistics/machine learning, and computational methods.
 My work has been published in many of the field’s leading journals—including the American Political Science Review, the American Journal of Political Science, Proceedings of the National Academy of Sciences, the Journal of Politics, and Political Analysis—and my work has received support from the National Science Foundation.
 In 2020, I was given the Emerging Scholar Award from The Society for Political Methodology, which honors a young researcher, within ten years of their degree, who is making notable contributions to the field.

 My current projects include: